Samuel Laing (science writer): Personal life

-Laing was often claimed to have been the father of the novelist Mary Eliza Kennard (1850–1936), this is in dispute.
+Laing was often claimed to have been the father of the novelist Mary Eliza Kennard (1850–1936).
+This issue is still in dispute.
 However birth entries at the General Register Office for her sons Lionel Edward Kennard and Malcolm Alfred Kennard both have Laing as the mother's maiden name.
-Furthermore the transcribed parish record entry for her marriage to Edward Kennard on 19 April 1870 at Saint Nicholas church, Brighton gives her name as Mary Eliza Laing, daughter of Samuel Laing.
+Furthermore, the transcribed parish record entry for her marriage to Edward Kennard on 19 April 1870 at Saint Nicholas church, Brighton gives her name as Mary Eliza Laing, daughter of Samuel Laing.

-Laing died on 6 August 1897 in Sydenham, England and was buried in the Brighton Extra Mural Cemetery.
+Laing died on 6 August 1897 at his home in Sydenham, England and was buried in the Brighton Extramural Cemetery.